tldr-pages/tldr/pages/linux/pacman-database.md

 `pacman --database --check`

-- Check also the repositories to ensure all specified dependencies are available:
+- Check the repositories to ensure all specified dependencies are available:

 `pacman --database --check --check`